Bikash-Raya/Bikash-Raya/README.md

 ## 👋 Who I Am

-IT professional with 2+ years in desktop support, transitioning into cybersecurity.
+IT professional with 3+ years in IT desktop support, transitioning into cybersecurity.

 My hands-on labs cover the full security operations lifecycle: **SIEM deployment, threat detection, vulnerability management, incident response, threat hunting, web application security, cloud IAM, and GRC policy development** all built in Azure cloud and on-premises environments.